ponchio/untrunc/README.md

 You need:

-* Another video file which isn't broken
+* Another video file (taken from the same camera/app) which isn't broken
 * [Libav 12](https://libav.org/)
 * Basic ability to use a command line